brycekellogg/tinycli/README.md

 triggering a function, `function_ptr` is a pointer to the function to call when the correct string is entered, and `type0`, `type1`, etc are descriptors of the parameter types of the `function_ptr`.
-Each function must declare at least 1 parameter type.
+Each function must declare at least 1 parameter type; in the case of a function that takes no parameters void must be used.
 The table below shows the currently supported parameter types.

 | Type        | Code | Example |